rebekahcallkacz/interactive-daily-normals/README.md

 ![alt text](https://github.com/rebekahcallkacz/interactive-daily-normals/blob/main/static/images/map2.jpg "Map pt.
 2")

 ## Limitations
 Predicting weather is particularly difficult even only a few days beforehand, so, although this analysis provides general guidelines as to what the weather might be like, it is not guaranteed to be accurate.
 In the future, I would like to add more states to the database and create a publicly available API.
+In addition, the functionality of the website on mobile could be improved.

 ## References
 Anthony Arguez, Imke Durre, Scott Applequist, Mike Squires, Russell Vose, Xungang Yin, and Rocky Bilotta (2010).
 NOAA's U.S. Climate Normals (1981-2010).
 [AL, GA, KY, NC, SC, TN, WV, and VA].
 NOAA National Centers for Environmental Information.
 DOI:10.7289/V5PN93JP[12-7-2020].